 As an added

-precaution it is suggested that you boil low acid foods before serving.
+precaution it is suggested that you boil low acid foods for 10 minutes before serving.

 This includes all vegetables and meats.

 There is apparently some debate even among extension services about whether this is a necessary step.
 If you have questions about the importance of boiling your low acids, call your local extension service and ask for more details.

 After talking with my local extension service , I have decided that the extra step is not that much work and it gives me peace of mind and so I do it.
 I'd recommend the same for you.
 You'll have to decide.